 The school doors will be locked after 8:15 a.m. each day and remain locked throughout the school day.
 To enter the building, visitors must buzz in at the doors located outside the office.
 Visitors will be monitored on an audio/video screen and may be allowed to enter after responding to a staff member.
-All visitors should report first to the Grade School office immediately upon entrance to the building to receive a visitor's badge and sign the "sign-in sheet".
+All visitors will report to the grade school office upon entrance through the outside door.
+If dropping off an item or waiting for a student one will be asked to remain in the hallway.
+If it is necessary to enter the building visitors must sign in and receive a visitor's badge to be worn throughout your stay.
 Visitors are required to proceed immediately to their location in a quiet manner.
 All visitors must return to the main office and sign out before leaving the school.
-Relatives of current students are welcome to visit during the lunch hour/recess time period.
+Relatives of current students are welcome to visit during the lunch period.
 Visitors are expected to abide by all school rules during their time on school property.
 A visitor who fails to conduct himself/herself in a manner that is appropriate will be asked to leave and may be subject to criminal penalties for trespass and/or disruptive behavior.
 Visitors may not attend classes without permission from the Principal and may not go into a classroom to visit the teacher without a scheduled appointment.